CCurl/S2/README.md

 It was inspired by, and is based on, Sandor Schneider's STABLE program.

-S2 supports up to 26 function definitions (A..Z), floating point math, and simple file operations.
-It also provides 95 registers.
+S2 supports up to 26 function definitions, floating point math, locals, and simple file operations.
+It also provides 26 registers.

 ## Examples
 ```